-In our opinion, the County complied, in all material respects, with the requirements referred to above that apply to each of its major federal programs for the year ended December 31, 2004.
-In a separate letter to the County's management dated August 1, 2005, we reported a matter related to federal noncompliance not requiring inclusion in this report.
+In our opinion, Champaign County complied, in all material respects, with the requirements referred to above that apply to its major federal program for the year ended December 31, 2005.

 Internal Control Over Compliance

 The County's management is responsible for establishing and maintaining effective internal control over compliance with requirements of laws, regulations, contracts, and grants applicable to federal programs.
 In planning and performing our audit, we considered the County's internal control over compliance with requirements that could directly and materially affect a major federal program to determine our auditing procedures for the purpose of expressing our opinion on compliance and to test and report on internal control over compliance in accordance with OMB Circular A-133.